 CPUC Decision 18-03-017 directed most IOU auction proceeds from 2018 and following years to be used for annual credits to residential ratepayers.
 These credits are referred to as California Climate Credits to mirror the semi-annual credits electric IOU ratepayers have received since 2014.
-These annual credits first appeared on customer bills in either October 2018 or April 2019 (depending on the IOU) and subsequently have been distributed each April.
+These annual credits first appeared on customer bills in either October 2018 or April 2019 (depending on the IOU) and subsequently have been distributed each April, except for 2023 where the credit was distributed in February or March, depending on customers' billing cycles.8

 The California Climate Credit provides ratepayers with partial relief from the Program compliance costs that are passed through in natural gas rates.
-For each IOU, all auction proceeds not used for the other purposes listed below (i.e., administration, outreach, and building decarbonization programs) are divided equally among that IOU's residential customers and returned to each residential customer as a flat on-bill credit.
+For each IOU, all auction proceeds not used for the other purposes listed below (i.e., administration, outreach, and GHG reduction programs) are divided equally among that IOU's residential customers and returned to each residential customer as a flat on-bill credit.
 Since this credit is not tied to the volume of energy consumed, it helps offset the Program cost burden without blunting the carbon price signal passed through in rates.
 The California Climate Credit is especially impactful for low-income ratepayers that pay a higher proportion of their income on utility bills and are less able to retrofit their homes.